davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 There are a number of drag related events that you can choose from.
 At a minimum, you should use `dragstart` and `drop`.
 In this example, I will cover `dragstart`, `dragend`, `dragover`, `dragenter`, `dragleave`, and `drop`.
 The list below provides a summary of the events that I used in the example app and what each event does.

-1. `dagstart`/`dragend`: When an element is dragged, I would like to add a css class that makes the dragged element visually noticeable.
+1. `dagstart`/`dragend`: When an element is dragged, I would like to add a CSS class that makes the dragged element visually noticeable.
 I also want to remove the class when dragging is stopped.
-2. `dragover`: When the element is hovered over a potential drop area, I would like to add a css class to the drop area.
+2. `dragover`: When the element is hovered over a potential drop area, I would like to add a CSS class to the drop area.
-3. `dragenter`/`dragleave`: If the dragged element is hovered over the extra dropzone, I would like to add a css class that focuses the dropzone.
+3. `dragenter`/`dragleave`: If the dragged element is hovered over the extra dropzone, I would like to add a CSS class that focuses the dropzone.
 I also want to remove this class if the dropzone is no longer focused.
 4. `drop`: I would also like add some logic that determines where the element should be added.
 If I drag an element down the page, I am assuming that I want the element to be further down the page.
 Therefore, I would like the element to be placed **after** the droparea.
 If I drag an element up the page, I am assuming that I want the element to appear higher on the page.
 Therefore, I would like the element to be placed **before** the droparea.
-(This last item will make sense in a little bit.)

 <span id="work-events-vars" />

 #### Defining variables and a helper function

 First, I will create a few variables that will be used across all events.
-The element `dragged` will receive the html element that I dragged.
+The element `dragged` will receive the HTML element that I dragged.
 The variable `startingY` saves the starting `y` position of the dragged element.
 This will be used to determine if the element is moved up or down the page.
 The last variable I have defined is used to select the blank drop element.

 ```js
 let dragged, startingY, dropzone = document.querySelector(".droparea");
 ```

-In some of the events that I will write, I will be adding the css class `.highlighting` a potential droparea.
+In some events that I will write, I will be adding the CSS class `.highlighting` a potential droparea.
 However, I will need a function that removes all this class when events are finished.

 ```js
 function remove_highlighting() {